reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 ### Hyperparameters
 Since this competition is image analysis, we used convolutional neural networks (CNN) which is state of art.
 We began with the resnet18 architecture which was a simple architecture; another benefit was its presence in one of the kernels which helped us to establish a baseline.
 After the baseline was confirmed, we moved on to resnet34 and resnext50, which were introduced in the fastai course.
 I also tried a more advanced architecture, nasnet, which did not work since it had not been fully incorporated into the fastai library at the time.

 With my background in statistics, my favorite step of the competition was tuning the hyperparameters.
-I played with various architectures, batch sizes, cyclical learning rates, epochs and image sizes to obtain optimal results which is to minimize log loss.
+I played with various architectures, batch sizes, cyclical learning rates, epochs, dropout rate, and image sizes to obtain optimal results which is to minimize log loss.
 I learned that there are many forms of regularization in deep learning:
 - large learning rates
 - small batch sizes
 - weight decay